Flow-based Models and Flow Matching

 Continuous Normalizing Flows

-To gain some intuition for flows and ODEs, consider a two dimensional vector field \(v(x,y)\) that describes the movement of water along a river.
+To gain some intuition for flows and ODEs, consider a two dimensional vector field \(v(x,y)\) that describes the movement of water flowing along a river.
 For simplicity, assume it’s time-independent.
 The velocity of the water at point \((x,y)\) is the vector \(v(x,y)\).
 The path of a pebble thrown into the water at time \(t=0\) is a curve we can parameterize as a function of time:

 \[\mathbf{r}(t) = \langle x(t), y(t) \rangle, \qquad \mathbf{r}(0) = \langle x(0), y(0) \rangle.\]